bubriks/katacoda-scenarios/deployment-testing/step2.md

 ...
 ```

-This project is using the Mocha JavaScript test framework and the section above is telling npm to run Mocha.
+This means that project is using the Mocha JavaScript test framework.

-In this project there is a `test.js` which Mocha looks for when it is called.
-If later you want to have multiple test files, Mocha can instead look for a test folder and you can store them like this:
+In this project, there is a `test.js` that Mocha looks for when it is called.
+If there is a desire to have multiple test files, Mocha can instead look for a test folder and you can store them like this:

 ```
 test/